2023

 Reflections

-As the sole UX designer, I was responsible for everything from research to interface design and testing.
-Through this process, I learned how purposeful gamification can complement, not contradict, mindfulness.
+As the sole UX designer, I was responsible for everything from research to concept development to prototyping and usability testing.
+This project reinforced how thoughtful gamification can support and reinforce mindfulness rather than compete with it.

 Participants described the new experience as: